eip-home/use-cases/draft-eip-use-cases.md

 EIP provides a common architectural and protocol framework which can be tailored for the different use cases.
 Each use case will have its own specific architectural aspects and protocol specifications.

 In this document, a set of use cases for EIP is discussed.
+The EIP architecture is discussed in [id-eip-arch].

 # Use cases